Gender inequality in New Zealand: Domestic violence

+A few studies on domestic violence in New Zealand, such as by the Women's Refuge or Police do not gather information about men.

 Developments and present status

 In the past century, the gender gap in New Zealand has been slowly closing in and there has been an increase in women's rights and feminism.
 The government is making steady progress and it is evident that the fundamentals for equal rights are all in place: democracy, the rule of law and an independent judiciary.
-The government has also implemented effective structures of governance, specialized human rights and other accountability mechanisms, and has recognised the vulnerability of particular groups and individuals.
+The government has also implemented effective structures of governance, specialised human rights and other accountability mechanisms, and has recognised the vulnerability of particular groups and individuals.

 Although New Zealand consistently ranks in the top half dozen of countries in the world when it comes to equality between men and women, it is not complacent in terms of gender equality.
 New Zealand women still do not experience the full equality guaranteed by the law.
 Across the economy, women's skills are under-used in leadership and women continue to earn less than men – even if they have the same qualifications, and similar job descriptions.
 Family violence also continues to be a cause of considerable disquiet.

 However, many of the remaining gender gaps in New Zealand do not appear to be a conscious disregard to the law (as there is comprehensive legislation in place), rather it is largely based on subconscious prejudice and factors like occupational segregation.